 Tokyo subway system.

 Murakami's fourth novel, Sekai no owari to hadoboirudo wandarando (1985, Hard-Boiled Wonderland and The End of the World), a kind of science fiction novel built on two separate but intricately related stories, won the Tanizaki Prize.
-At the end, the both protagonists have do decide, whether to reject or accept the world the live in.
+At the end, the both protagonists have to decide, whether to reject or accept the world the live in.
 Kafka on the Shore (2002), which also alternated between two storylines, was a tribute to the power of imagination, containing several riddles, "but there aren't any solutions provided," as Murakami said.
-Mostly his narrators had been bystanders or passive victims, who are alienated from society, but in this story the characters began to take responsibility for their dreams and subconscious attitudes.
+Mostly his narrators had been bystanders or passive victims, who are alienated from society, but in this work the central characters, Kafka Tamura, a fifteen-year-old runaway from his home in Tokya, and Satoru Nakata, searching for a lost cat named Goma, began to take responsibility for their dreams and subconscious attitudes.
 The Steppenwolf Theatre Company produced in 2008 a stage version of the book, written and directed by Frank Galati.

 In Noruwei no mori (1987, Norwegian Wood), named after the Beatles song, Murakami's approach was untypically realistic and straightforward.
 The two-volume love story set in the 1960s became a highly popular novel in Japan, selling over four million copies.
 Until Nejimaki-dori kuronikuru (1994-95, Wind-up Bird Chronicle) Murakami had not touched political subjects in his imaginative novels, but in this work he also dealt with the Japanese campaign in Manchuria during the Pacific War.
 "In trying to depict a fragmented, chaotic and ultimately unknowable world, Mr. Murakami has written a fragmentary and chaotic book," said Michiko Kakutani in The New York Times (October 31, 1997).
 When Murakami accepted the prestigious Jerusalem Prize in 2009, he told in his speech that he stands on the side of unarmed civilians, not "The System" that sometimes takes on a life of its own, and "then begins to kill us and cause us to kill others – coldly, efficently, systematically."
 Murakami has also criticized Japan's nuclear industry.